SkylerMalinowski/WBSF/README.txt

 ******************************  HOW TO RUN CODE  *******************************
 ********************************************************************************

+1) Download WBSF-master.zip
+2) Extract .zip and rename "WBSF-master" folder to "WBSF"

+## If on Linux

+3) install ...

+## If on Windows

+3) install ...

-[Section to be finalized in demo 2]
+[Section to be finalized for Demo 2]

 ********************************************************************************
 ******************************  FOLDER STRUCTURE  ******************************